bgasparotto/spring-kafka-avro-test/README.md

 # Spring Kafka Avro Test
-Small library that provide helper methods for testing Kafka and Avro integration.
+Library with helper methods for testing producers and consumers of Kafka messages with Avro schemas.

 ## TO-DO
 Publish on the Central Maven repository.